shaojiankui/JKCategories/README.md

 Copy JKCategories folder to your project

 ## Usage
-import the header file into any class where you wish to make use of the functionality such ass **#import "NSArray+JKSafeAccess.h"** ,Not recommended for import all the header files of JKCategories into pch or baseclass
+import the header file into any class where you wish to make use of the functionality such as **#import "NSArray+JKSafeAccess.h"** ,Not recommended for import all the header files of JKCategories into pch or baseclass

 ####onekey import all categories of framework